 The finest linens and towels compliment the comfortable bedrooms and deluxe bathroom.

 An extensive selection of English books, DVD¨s and Cd´s is available for guests as well as information on points of interest and local attractions.
-Wifi available.
-English satellite television.
+Free Wifi available. and English / Norwegian satellite television.

-We are offering a 10% discount for all winter bookings for stays until the 28th March 2015
+We are offering a 15% discount for all spring bookings for stays until the 31st May 2015

 |Size||Sleeps up to 4, 2 bedrooms|